Disease worlds models are essential for personalised medicine [Work in progress]

 Definition 1.3: Interventional Validity

-- Counterfactual Plausibility: The generated post-intervention trajectory ${ X_i^t \mid \mathcal{I} }$ is clinically plausible and consistent with established medical knowledge regarding the effects of intervention $\mathcal{I}$.
+1. Post-Intervention Plausibility: The generated post-intervention trajectory ${ X_i^t \mid \mathcal{I} }$ is clinically plausible and consistent with established medical knowledge regarding the effects of intervention $\mathcal{I}$.
 This ensures that the interactions injected from the physical world have meaningful consequences to the artifacts.
-One of the simplest interactions can be the change of time, to see the artifacts at different arbitrary time points.
+In the most simple example, there is no artificial intervention, but only one natural intervention, time.
+In that case, the model should generate artifacts at different arbitrary time points, some of which are verifiable from the clinical records (e.g. past medical scans).
+In a more comprehensive example, there are artificial interventios such as surgical treatments, the model should generate artifacts at post-treatment stage, some of which are verifiable, such as post-surgery medical scans for checkups.

 Definition 1.4: Individual Characterisability